 Finding Nemo – The Musical Animal Kingdom

-Not only does the audience get a chance to see the well loved story in a new production, but they enjoy the original songs written just for the show, including "Big Blue World", also heard at The Seas with Nemo and Friends at Epcot, and Crush's big number, "Go With the Flow", a tribute to 60s surfing music.
+The show features original music, including “Big Blue World”, also heard at The Seas with Nemo and Friends at Epcot, and Crush’s big number, “Go With the Flow”, a tribute to 60s surfing music.

-This show lasts approximately 30 minutes and is performed at several, scheduled times each day.
-For current show times and more information on Disney's Animal Kingdom Live Entertainment, visit Steve Soares' WDW Entertainment Website.
+This show lasts approximately 40 minutes and is performed at several, scheduled times each day.
+For current show times, check your My Disney Experience App or Times Guide.

 Seating is wooden bench seats with backs.
 Guests may remain in their wheelchair, motorized scooter or ECV to experience the attraction.